ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-events/index.md

 <chart-example title='Node Click Event' name='series-node-click-event' type='generated'></chart-example>

-## Legend Event - legendItemClick
+## Legend Event - legendItemClick and legendItemDoubleClick

-The `legendItemClick` event can be used to listen to legend item clicks.
+The `legendItemClick` and `legendItemDoubleClick` events can be used to listen to legend item clicks and double clicks, respectively.

+By default, when a legend item is clicked it hides the related series, and when double clicked it shows that series and hides all others.

-### Example: legendItemClick Event
+### Example: legendItemClick & legendItemDoubleClick Events

 This example demonstrates:

-- when a legend item is clicked, an alert message is shown with the `legendItemClick` event contents.
+- when a legend item is clicked, a message is logged to the console with the `legendItemClick` event contents.
+- when a legend item is double clicked, a message is logged to the console with the `legendItemDoubleClick` event contents.

 <chart-example title='Legend Item Click Event' name='legend-item-click-event' type='generated'></chart-example>